Derbe: Etymology

 Derbe is derived from Derbent which is derived from Persian "Darband" (دربند, from dar “gate” + band “bar,” lit. “barred gate”), referring to an adjacent pass, to a narrow gate entrance.

 Location

 There may have been several cities with the name Derbe, since Derbe (meaning narrow gate or entrance) is mostly a geographical toponym (e.g. Derbent).

 Strabo places Derbe “on the sides” of Isauria, and almost in Cappadocia.
 Elsewhere, he says it was in the eleventh praefecture of Cappadocia.
 When the apostles Paul and Barnabas visited Derbe, it was in Lycaonia.
 Stephanus of Byzantium places Derbe in Isauria.

-In 1956, on the basis of an inscription dating to 157 BC, Michael Ballance fixed the site of Derbe at a mound known as Kerti Hüyük, some 15 mi northeast of Karaman (ancient Laranda), near Ekinözü village in modern-day Turkey.
+In 1956, on the basis of an inscription dating to 157 AD, Michael Ballance fixed the site of Derbe at a mound known as Kerti Hüyük, some 15 mi northeast of Karaman (ancient Laranda), near Ekinözü village in modern-day Turkey.
 Although subject to controversy, this is considered the most likely site.